 Some authors just write about it.
 Chris Ryan has been there, done it and lived to tell the tale.
-This is a brand-new action-packed adventure by our real-life SAS hero.
+Agent21 is the first in the action-packed adventure series by our real-life SAS hero.

 Praise for Agent 21